OSDVF/deshader/README.md

 VK_LIB              | `libvulkan.so` / `vulkan-1.dll`/ `libvulkan.dylib` | Path to library from which the original Vulkan functions will be loaded
 VK_DEV_PROC_LOADER  | none                                               | Specify original device procedure address loader function for Vulkan
 VK_INST_PROC_LOADER | none                                               | Specify original instance procedure address loader function for Vulkan
-DLOPENED            | reserved                                           | Do not set this variable.
-IT is used by Deshader internally
+HOOKED              | reserved                                           | Do not set this variable.
+IT is used by Deshader internally as a flag of already hooked app
+EDITOR_PROCESS      | reserved                                           | Used internally as a startup URL for embedded webview
+EDITOR_SHOWN        | reserved                                           |
 IGNORE_PROCESS      | none                                               | Comma separated list of process name postfixes that won't be intercepted.
 You often need to ignore `gdb,sh,bash,zsh,code`
 PROCESS             | none                                               | Comma separated list of process name postfixes that will be intercepted.
 If set, `DESHADER_IGNORE_PROCESS` is ignored.